Domain I: Acknowledge the Ubiquitous Nature of Culture in Counselling

 - What challenges did this person face?
 What basic human rights did they possess or lack?
 How might this have impacted their lives on a day-to-day basis?

-- How might this context have shaped how they viewed themselves, how they might have foregrounded or backgrounded certain aspects of their cultural identity, and how they might have related to the dominant cultural groups?
+- How might this context have shaped how they viewed themselves, how might they have foregrounded or backgrounded certain aspects of their cultural identity, and how might they have related to the dominant cultural groups?

 - Review the events prior to this year and after this year.
 Imagine yourself in their shoes experiencing past gains and still fighting for future rights.
 What effects might these battles have on your sense of personal or collective cultural identity?
 How might your sense of self and expression of cultural identity to those around you change over time?